RCM HandbookRCM HandbookRCM HandbookRCM HandbookRCM HandbookRCM Handbook

 Failure Patterns

 To determine if an asset requires preventative maintenance and what the schedule interval must be, we need to understand the asset's (function's) failure pattern.
-These patterns map the probability of failure in a given time period against the age of the asset.
+These patterns map the probability of failure in a given time period against the age or use of the asset.
 For assets that do not age (do not see an increase in probability of failure over time), we will get a simple flat line.
-Early-life failures will show as high probability at the start that reduces over time to a flat line.
+Some assets will have very low probability of failure in their early years, Others will suffer early-life failures, which show as high probability at the start that reduces over time to a flat line.
 Asset's that age will see a line that increases over time (either a simple linear increase or often a flat line that suddenly sees exponential growth).
-Some assets can see early-life failures and ageing, showing a graph that looks like a 'bath tub'.
+Some assets can see early-life failures and aging, showing a graph that looks like a 'bath tub'.

 Analysis